Getting Started

 - Optionally, a desktop environment for graphical interaction

-These distributions vary in design and purpose—some focus on ease of use, others on performance, stability, or security.
-Whether you choose Ubuntu, Fedora, Arch, or another distro, the underlying kernel remains the same, ensuring that once you learn Linux fundamentals, your skills are portable across nearly all versions.
+These distributions vary in design and purpose -- some focus on ease of use, others on performance, stability, or security.
+Whether you choose Ubuntu, Fedora, Arch, or another distro, the underlying kernel remains the same.

 1. Learning Basic Linux Skills